LearnersGuild/guide/Game_Manual/README.md

 The primary interface for engaging with the LOS is through [Echo][echo].
 Here learners can communicate, collaborate, and [run commands][commands] to interact with the game.

-You'll learn a lot about how the game works just by asking questions in Echo and talking with your fellow learners.
+You'll learn a lot about how the game works just by asking questions in Slack and talking with your fellow learners.
 Use this manual as a reference and a guide to the game.

 - To get your bearings, read about [Basic Gameplay][basic-gameplay].
 - To learn how to find the right level of challenge for your learning, read [Challenge][challenge].